Which South Carolina Beaches Are Open? The List Of Opening Dates and COVID-19 Laws To Know

 As of April 27 (the town’s latest update), Kiawah’s beach access points (with the exception of Beachwalker County Park which is closed) are private and were not closed under McMaster’s original order.

-The Post and Courier reported that both Sullivan’s Island and Isle of Palms have checkpoints set up to prohibit non-residents from entering the islands.
-On Sullivan’s Island, council members voted to prohibit coolers and chairs.
+The Post and Courier reported that Sullivan’s Island will have checkpoints to keep non-residents off beaches from 8 a.m. to 5 p.m..
+Council members voted to prohibit coolers and chairs.

-Public beach access points will be restricted for non-residents until at least May 6, Live 5 News reported.
-Town leaders will consider reopening after then.
+Isle of Palms officials voted May 4 to remove the town’s checkpoints and open up the beaches to non-residents by May 6, the Post and Courier reported.

+Folly beach will have checkpoints restricting non-resident access from 7 a.m to 7 p.m., Live 5 News reported on May 4.

 The island is closed to visitors with a checkpoint in place for 24 hours until further notice.
 The beaches are accessible only for residents for recreational purposes.

-Hunting Island, as well as all South Carolina state parks, plan to reopen on Friday, May 1 “on a limited basis.”
+Hunting Island, as well as all South Carolina state parks, reopened on Friday, May 1 “on a limited basis.”

 Residents with parking stickers will be able to access Coligny and Islanders beaches starting May 1 with lifeguards, town staff, and security monitoring the beaches and parking lots.